Gajol/balance/_books/The-Defining-Decade.md

 # Footnotes

+[^WeakTies]:  [https://en.wikipedia.org/wiki/Mark_Granovetter](https://en.wikipedia.org/wiki/Mark_Granovetter): Sociologist at Standford University.
+He is best known for his work in [social network](https://en.wikipedia.org/wiki/Social_network) theory and in [economic sociology](https://en.wikipedia.org/wiki/Economic_sociology), particularly his theory on the spread of [information](https://en.wikipedia.org/wiki/Information) in social networks known as *The Strength of Weak Ties* (1973).
+In 1969 Granovetter submitted this paper to American Sociological Review, but it was rejected.
+Eventually this pioneering research was published in 1973 in American Journal of Sociology and became the most cited work in the social sciences.

 [^Choice-Paradox]: The Paradox of Choice theory  suggests that having too many options can actually decrease overall satisfaction and lead to decision paralysis.
 This idea is often attributed to the psychologist Barry Schwartz, who wrote a book on the topic called "The Paradox of Choice: Why More Is Less."
 In the book, Schwartz argues that having too many choices can lead to increased anxiety, regret, and frustration, especially when the choices are complex or involve significant trade-offs.
 He suggests that simplifying choices and limiting the number of options available can lead to greater satisfaction and well-being.

+[^TippingPoints]: Granovetter has done research on a model of how fads are created.
+This threshold model of social behavior was proposed previously by Thomas Schelling and later popularized by Malcolm Gladwell's book [The Tipping Point](https://en.wikipedia.org/wiki/The_Tipping_Point).\

+[^Homework]: See "Summary and Assignments" section for homework to do after reading the book.